Effective Date: Last Updated as of March 3, 2020.

 4.6.
 Usage Data.
 Directly will not use or disclose (except as expressly provided herein) the personal data of Experts, except to provide the Services as specified herein, but, except where prohibited by applicable law or legal duty, may use and disclose data about usage of the Services that does not identify or reasonably could be anticipated to be used to identify any individual user of the Services or otherwise constitute Personal Data (“Usage Data”).
 We share Usage Data about our Website and Services with our business partners.
 We reserve the right to use and disclose Usage Data for any purpose and to any third parties subject to the terms herein.

 4.8.
 Legal Disclosures.
-We reserve the right to disclose your Other Data and Personal Data as required by law, in connection with any legal investigation, when we believe that disclosure is necessary to protect our rights (or those of other Users) and/or to comply with a judicial proceeding, court order, warrant, subpoena, or legal process served on us.
+We reserve the right to disclose your Other Data and Personal Data as required by law, in connection with any legal investigation, when we believe that disclosure is necessary to protect our rights (or those of other Users or third parties) and/or to comply with a judicial proceeding, court order, warrant, subpoena or legal process served on us.

 4.9.
 Communications.
 Services/Services-related Announcements.
 We will send you services-related announcements when it is necessary to do so.
 For instance, if our Services are temporarily suspended for maintenance, we might send you an email or other communications.
 App Notifications.
 We may send you notifications on your mobile device.
 You may disable these notifications in the settings of your device.
 Customer Service.
 Based upon the Personal Data you provide us, we will send you a welcoming email to verify your username and password.
 We will also communicate with you in response to your inquiries, to provide the services you request, and to manage your Directly Account.
 We will communicate with you by email or telephone, in accordance with your indicated preferences.